CCExtractor/sample-platform/README.md

 originally developed during GSoC 2015 and rewritten during GSoC 2016.
 During GSoC 2017 it's being further improved.

-To see the live version of the platform, simply go to <a href="https://sampleplatform.ccextractor.org/" target= "_blank">
+To see the live version of the platform, simply go to <a href="https://sampleplatform.ccextractor.org/" target="_blank">
 CCExtractor Submission Platform</a>.

 ## Concept